unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ## Locate Metrics in ATSD

-The series collected by Collector can be located within ATSD in various ways: series search, metrics for entity, metrics by name, etc.
+Locate the series collected by Collector in ATSD using series search, metrics for entity, metrics by name, etc.

 Open the **Metrics** tab and search metrics by name or prefix.

 ![](./images/metrics_search.png)

-To view individual series, click on the **Series** icon and then on the chart link.
+To view individual series, click the **Series** icon and then the chart link.

 ![](./images/series-list.png)